-Direct Workers: The direct personnel will typically be needed full-time and all year long when the project is being implemented.
-The year-round construction season can be a little longer or a little shorter depending on the weather.
-The contractor shall be responsible for organizing the labor force to fit the season and the type of job.
-Throughout the course of the project, additional experts and consultants will be retained as needed.
+Direct Workers: The direct personnel will typically be needed full-time and all year long when the Project is being implemented.
+The year-round construction period can be a little longer or a little shorter depending on the weather.
+Throughout the course of the Project, additional experts and consultants will be retained as needed.
 However, it is apparent that they will be employed in accordance with the implementation of various sub-components for specified time slots.
-The timing for the engagement of contracted workers will be revealed at a later point.
+The timing for the engagement of such workers will be revealed at a later point.

-Contracted Worker: The PIU will hire consultants and contractors who will hire people based on their degree of ability and sub-project requirements based on the scope of work included in KWSSIP.
+Contracted Worker: The PIU-HQ will hire consultants and contractors who will hire people based on their degree of ability and Sections requirements based on the scope of work included in N-5.
 When the construction contracts are granted and the contractors produce their work plans, the specifics of the timing of the number of labor requirements, frequency, types of jobs, and length of the requirement will be decided.
 This LMP may need to be changed at that moment.
-The maximum number of hours worked per day should be 8, with at least one hour allotted for rest.
+The maximum number of hours worked per day should be 9, with at least one hour allotted for rest.